 Facility Inspections

-Adding to its impressive category grades, we awarded this nursing home a grade of A for our inspections rating.
-Inspection scores account for several factors found on a facility's inspection report.
-One key criteria we look at is the number and severity of deficiencies.
-Facilities with higher grades in this area typically have few severe deficiencies.
+The next category we looked at was inspections, where this facility also received an A+ grade.
+This is simply as good as it gets in this critical category.
+We take several aspects of a facility's inspection report into consideration in determining our inspection scores.
+One critical factor is deficiencies.
+It should be noted that the severity of these deficiencies is usually more important than the number of deficiencies, as some are relatively insignificant.
 This place was hit with 6 deficiencies on its inspection report, but fortunately none of the deficiencies were considered to be major deficiencies.
 This means that the government inspectors did not deem any of the deficiencies to cause an immediate risk to resident health or safety.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Does this page answer your questions about Coon Memorial Home?